 As a bonus, men who lose weight may experience increased self-esteem and improved mental health.
 All in all, these are great things if you’re looking to end your ED.

 If you’re experiencing difficulties with erectile function, make an appointment to speak with your doctor.
-The potential causes of ED are quite vast.
-Fortunately, many of them are easily identifiable and treatable.
+The potential causes of ED are numerous.
+However, many of them are easily identifiable and treatable.
 Your doctor can help, so have the discussion as soon as you’re ready.